keploy/docs/docs/go/supported-frameworks.md

 ```
 ### 4. Elasticsearch
 The elastic-search client uses http client to do CRUD operations.
 There is a Transport field in *elasticsearch.config* which allows you to completely replace the default HTTP client used by the package.So, we use *khttp* as an interceptor and assign it to the Transport field.
-Here is an example -
+Here is an example of making elastic search client with keploy's http interceptor -
 ```go
 import (
 	"net/http"